codeforpakistan/House-Allotment-Management-System/readme.md

 ### Waiting List:
 * BPS-01 To BPS-22 waiting divided into 10 different types of waiting lists.

+### prerequisite:
+* nodejs
+* Download/clone the code then:
+* at terminal/cmd type: "node Server.js"
+* Visit "localhost:3000" to view the app.

 ## Installtion
 1. Simply Download the Application (All the dependencies are included)
 2. Create Datebase by using the .sql file included